 The temperature stability requirement derives directly from the gain stability requirement of the low noise amplifiers.
 As the physical temperature of an amplifier changes, its gain amplitude varies, and this change in output signal amplitude could be misinterpreted as a fluctuation of the source signal.
-The temperature stability requirement is set to meet the overall system stability and extend the interval between calibrations to maximize the time spent by the telescope on-source.
+The temperature stability requirement is set to meet the overall system stability and extend the interval between calibrations to maximize the time the telescope spends on-source.